2012 Campeonato Capixaba

-The 2012 Campeonato Capixaba de Futebol was the 96th season of Espírito Santo's top professional football league.
+The 2012 Campeonato Capixaba was the 96th season of Espírito Santo's top professional football league.
 The competition began on January 21 and ended on May 5.
-Aracruz won the championship for the 1st time, while Colatina and Serra were relegated.
+Aracruz won the championship for the first time, while Colatina and Serra were relegated.

 Format

 The tournament consists of a double round-robin format, in which all ten teams play each other twice.
 The four better-placed teams will face themselves in playoffs matches.
 The bottom two teams on overall classification will be relegated.
 Only the champion will qualify for the 2013 Copa do Brasil.